 In many homes insulation is the most practical and cost-effective way to make a house more energy efficient, keeping its ambient temperature constant in summer and winter.
 In addition, insulation can reduce condensation in the home, this can provide health benefits by reducing mould and damp.

-Whether you are considering investing in other energy efficiency products such as solar panels, battery storage, solar hot water and heat pumps, the first step you should take is to improve your home’s roof insulation.
+Whether you are considering investing in other energy efficiency products such as solar panels and battery storage, the first step you should take is to improve your home’s roof insulation.
 This will ensure that you maximise the use of natural resources and don’t waste energy.
 If you skip this step, you will end up spending a lot of money buying a very powerful AC system to cover the energy needs of a badly insulated house.

 How Does Ceiling Insulation Work?

 On a hot day a roof that is exposed to the sun without insulation will start to absorb heat from outside the building.
 The roof will become hotter and hotter, and then will emit this heat into the house, resulting in a hotter environment within.

 The opposite happens during winter, in which the heat from the house is absorbed by the roof and released outside.
 During the night the inside temperature can often be as chilling as the temperature outside.